Kevin O'Leary: Energy

 O'Leary supports building a pipeline from the Athabasca oil sands to Eastern Canada with the intention of making Canada "energy independent".
 He has criticized Canada's reliance on Saudi Arabia for oil and gas.
 He has stated he would support a national referendum on the issue of pipelines.

 Social

 O'Leary describes his social policies as "very liberal".
-He supports same-sex marriage and transgender rights.
+He supports same-sex marriage.
 O'Leary supports the legalization and regulation of marijuana.

 O'Leary supports assisted suicide and cited Switzerland as a model for Canada to follow.

 Foreign and military policy

 O'Leary supported ending Canadian airstrikes on ISIS and supports taking a peacekeeping role in the Syrian Civil War.

 In 2017, O'Leary described Russia as "neither an ally nor a foe" in an interview with the CBC.

 O'Leary has criticized Justin Trudeau's procurement plan.
 He supports purchasing aerial combat drones to defend Canadian airspace and supports phasing out the use of the Lockheed CP-140 Aurora citing cost reasons.
 He has criticized the lack of funding of the Canadian Armed Forces and supports spending the NATO recommended 2% of GDP on military expenditures.